chemle/emle-engine/README.md

 When multiple files are specified, energies and gradients will be averaged over the models.
 The model files need to be visible to the `emle-server`, so we recommend the use of absolute paths.

+When using `pysander` or `sqm` as the backend you will also need to specify the path to an AMBER parm7 topology file for the QM region.
+This can be specified using the `--parm7` command-line argument, or via the `EMLE_PARM7` environment variable.

+## Delta-learning corrections

+We also support the use [Rascal](https://github.com/lab-cosmo/librascal) for the calculation of delta-learning corrections to the in vacuo energies and gradients.
+To use, you will need to specify a model file using the `--rascal-model` command-line argument, or via the `EMLE_RASCAL_MODEL` environment variable.

 ## Device